Characters of the Guilty Gear series: Goldlewis Dickinson

 He was initially one of the major NPC characters in the Guilty Gear Strives main storyline, prior to being released as the first downloadable playable character of Season 1.
-Dickinson also have a twin older brother who is a carefree sheriff in one of the American stages of Guilty Gear Xrd.
+Dickinson also has a twin older brother who is a carefree sheriff in one of the American stages of Guilty Gear Xrd.
 Despite both sharing their love for eating fast foods (particularly Burgers), Goldlewis is dutiful, compared to his brother's carefree attitude.